SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Sorcerer, Warlock, Wizard]**

-You teleport up to 60 ft to an unoccupied space you can see.
+You teleport up to 60ft to an unoccupied space you can see.
 On each of your turns before the spell ends, you can use a bonus action to teleport in this way again.

 # 248. - Flame Strike (V,S) level 5 Evocation [SOL]